Danie10/oamain/README.md

 * Version 2.11 99-11-17 Checked Y2K compliancy.
 Recompiled with new contact details.

 # Demo Video
-I actually ran the compiled DOS EXE under Linux later on and receorded this video that shows what the system looked like in action.
+I actually ran the compiled DOS EXE under Linux later on and recorded this video that shows what the system looked like in action.

 [![Short Video](./assets/thumbnail.jpg)](https://youtu.be/jeqeUysdZMo)